Almost done! Please Select Your Region To Receive Customized Content

 Your information is safe and secure with us

-Owing to a scarcity of land and strong demand, Hong Kong is considered one of the world’s most expensive cities to own property.
-However, this also means that Hong Kong is also one of the best places to invest in property.
-But how much is one residential property in Hong Kong?
-For a one-bedroom apartment in the city centre, it can still easily cost you more than US$1.5 million even after a drastic price correction.
+Owing to a scarcity of land, Hong Kong was considered one of the world’s most expensive cities to own or rent property.
+However, with prices expected to fall by as much as 20%, that doesn’t mean it is still affordable to buy a property in Hong Kong: For a one-bedroom apartment in the city centre, it can still easily cost you more than US$1.5 million even after a drastic price correction.

 If you’re rich, you can probably afford to buy and own a few residential properties in Hong Kong to collect stable rental income.
 But if you want to invest in commercial assets like office buildings, shopping malls or hotels, it would be a lot harder.
 Unless you’re a rich tycoon like Li Ka-shing or Lee Shau-kee, it’d probably be out of reach for the typical investor as one commercial building can easily cost a few hundred million to few billion Hong Kong dollars.

 But that doesn’t mean you can’t enjoy the benefits of sticky tenants and a prime location that a Hong Kong commercial asset can offer you.
 With REITs, it is possible to own a stake in multibillion-dollar commercial properties in Hong Kong and earn a slice of the rental pie.
 That’s why we’re such a big fan of REITs when it comes to building stable and growing passive dividend income.

 Similar to Singapore and Malaysia, Hong Kong has its own REIT market that attracts investors from all over the world.
 At the time of writing, there are 10 listed Hong Kong REITs for investors to choose from.
 If you strongly believe that Hong Kong will eventually recover from the current political unrest and virus outbreak, then this will be a perfect time to look at the Hong Kong stock market.